owntheweb/cosmic-cruise/README.md

 This app is co-sponsored by the [Space Foundation](http://www.spacefoundation.org).

-In addition to personal time spent on this project, extra special thanks goes to the [Space Foundation](http://www.spacefoundation.org) team, supplying a Google Cardboard viewer, an iOS developer account (used for other projects and soon this one) and even a few on-the-clock training hours to dedicate towards VR development research.
+In addition to personal time spent on this project, extra special thanks goes to the [Space Foundation](http://www.spacefoundation.org) team, supplying a Google Cardboard viewer, an iOS developer account (used for other projects and soon this one) and even a few on-the-clock training hours to dedicate towards VR development research (not to mention a week or more of in-office hours to finish up the app).
 You too can help the Space Foundation achieve their mission to inspire, enable and propel, by contributing to this project. :D